-China's fixed-asset investment increased by 5.7 percent from a year earlier in January to October of 2018, compared to a 5.4 percent rise in the first nine months of the year and beating market expectations of a 5.5 percent gain.
-Fixed-asset investment grew faster for both public investment (1.8 percent vs 1.2 percent in January-September) and private investment (8.8 percent vs 8.7 percent).
-By sector, investment growth accelerated for: manufacturing (9.1 percent vs 8.7 percent); mining (9.4 percent vs 6.2 percent); agriculture, forestry, animal husbandry, and fishery (12.1 percent vs 9.8 percent); transport, storage and postal industry (4.6 percent vs 3.2 percent).
-Meantime, fixed investment growth slowed for water conservancy, environment and public facilities management (2.1 percent vs 2.2 percent) and spending on power continued to fall (-9.6 percent vs -10.7 percent).
-Fixed Asset Investment in China averaged 20.05 percent from 1996 until 2018, reaching an all time high of 53 percent in February of 2004 and a record low of 5.30 percent in August of 2018.
+China's fixed-asset investment increased 6.1 percent from a year earlier to CNY 4,445 billion in January-February 2019, compared to 5.9 percent in 2018 and slightly above market consensus of a 6 percent rise.
+Public investment went up 5.5 percent (vs 1.9 percent in 2018) and private investment, which accounts for about 60 percent of overall investment in China, advanced 7.5 percent (vs 8.7 percent in 2018).
+By sector, fixed-asset investment growth accelerated for both mining (41.4 percent vs 4.1 percent) and transport, storage and postal industry (7.5 percent vs 3.9 percent).
+Meanwhile, fixed-asset investment growth eased for agriculture, forestry, animal husbandry, and fishery (4.0 percent vs 12.3 percent) and manufacturing (5.9 percent vs 9.5 percent).
+On the other hand, fixed-asset investment declined for utilities (-1.4 percent vs -6.7 percent) and water conservancy, environment and public facilities management (-0.4 percent vs 3.3 percent).
+Fixed Asset Investment in China averaged 19.94 percent from 1996 until 2018, reaching an all time high of 53 percent in February of 2004 and a record low of 5.30 percent in August of 2018.